Buying a home

 - an undischarged bankrupt.
 If you have rent arrears, you can still apply for the right to buy but you need to clear the arrears before the sale can go ahead.

 Some assured tenants have what is called the 'preserved right to buy'.
-You may have the preserved right to buy if the local authority sold your home to another landlord, for example, a housing association, while you were renting it.
+You may have the preserved right to buy if the local authority sold your home to another landlord while you were renting it - for example, to a housing association.
 Your landlord can tell you if you have the preserved right to buy.

 If you are not sure whether you have the right to buy, you should check with your landlord which category you fit into.